cnr-ibba/SMARTER-database/docs/getting-started.rst

   git clone https://github.com/cnr-ibba/SMARTER-database.git

-Now enter into the smarter cloned directory with ``cd SMARTER-database``: from now and in the rest of this documentation this ``SMARTER-database`` directory will be referred as **the project home directory**:
+Now enter into the smarter cloned directory: from now and in the rest of this documentation this ``SMARTER-database`` directory will be referred as **the project home directory**: